Jensen polynomials are not a plausible route to proving the Riemann Hypothesis: Introduction

 \section{Introduction}

-Two recent papers \cite{GORZ, Bo} revisit the classical result of Jensen~\cite{J, P} that the Riemann Hypothesis is true if and only if all of the associated Jensen polynomials, defined in \eqref{eqn:jensencl} below, have only real zeros.
+Two recent papers \cite{GORZ, Bo} revisit the classical result of Jensen~\cite{J, P} that the Riemann Hypothesis(RH) is true if and only if all of the associated Jensen polynomials, defined in \eqref{eqn:jensencl} below, have only real zeros.
 The two recent papers actually concern another version of the Jensen polynomials, which we call the ``even'' Jensen polynomials, defined in \eqref{eqn:jenseneven}.
+An interesting connection was found with the Hermite polynomials.

 In this paper we examine the recent work on Jensen polynomials in the context of prior work on repeated differentiation of entire functions~\cite{Ber, FR, Ki, Kim}, and on differentiation-like operations~\cite{Do, RT}.
-That perspective explains why the new result on Hermite polynomials is interesting, but it also indicates why there is no connection to the Riemann Hypothesis nor to the random matrix statistics of zeros of the zeta function.
+That perspective explains why the new connection to Hermite polynomials is interesting, but it also suggests why there is no connection to the Riemann Hypothesis nor to the random matrix statistics of zeros of the zeta function.
 These considerations further suggest that the Jensen polynomials, as well as a large class of related polynomials, are not a useful tool for approaching the Riemann Hypothesis.
+We introduce terminology which can serve as a guide to deciding whether an equivalence to RH is likely to be useful for resolving the Riemann Hypothesis, or if the equivalence is just a curiosity.